 Stay in School

 Students who are involved in religious activities are much more likely to not be suspended or expelled from school.
-The National Longitudinal Study of Adolescent Health found that among students in 7th through 12th grade, 21 percent of those who attended church on a weekly basis were expelled or suspended from school while 39 percent of those who never attended school were suspended or expelled.
+The National Longitudinal Study of Adolescent Health found that among students in 7th through 12th grade, 21 percent of those who attended church every week were expelled or suspended from school while 39 percent of those who never attended school were suspended or expelled.
+This difference was statistically significant.

 This means that the chance of deviant behavior leading to discharge from school was nearly twice as great among never church attended compared to those who attend church weekly.